The Idea INDEX

 The Markets Can Only Be Navigated, Not Solved

-Further, these parts of a complex system produce more than you can predict by observing each in isolation.
-That is: the sum of the parts is greater than the whole.
-A single water molecule is not wet yet aggregate enough together and ‘wetness’ as a property emerges.
-Similarly, consciousness does not emerge from a single neuron; yet, when enough neurons are aggregated, consciousness does emerge.1 At which exact point?
+These parts of a complex system produce more than you can predict by observing each in isolation.
+The sum of the parts is greater than the whole.
+A single water molecule is not wet, yet aggregate enough together and ‘wetness’ as a property emerges.
+Similarly, consciousness does not emerge from a single neuron; yet, when enough neurons aggregate, consciousness does emerge.1At which point?
 Unknown.
-But you can anticipate that it will.
+But you can anticipate it.

 John H. Holland (2014: 5–6)2 identifies “several kinds of telltale behaviour” of a complex system: